hpides/cxlbench/README.md

 This will create a `results` directory containing a JSON file with all benchmark results in it.

 ### Build Options
-In the following, we describe which build options you can provide for PerMA-Bench and how to configure them.
+In the following, we describe which build options you can provide for MemA-Bench and how to configure them.

 #### Using libnuma
 In order to get NUMA-awareness in the benchmarks, you should have `libnuma` installed in the default location, e.g., via `apt install libnuma-dev` or `yum install numactl-devel`.
 If you have `libnuma` installed at a different location, you can specify `-DNUMA_INCLUDE_PATH` and `-DNUMA_LIBRARY_PATH` to point to the respective headers and library in the `cmake` command.
-If you do not have `libnuma` installed, PerMA-Bench will still work, just without NUMA-awareness of the threads.
+If you do not have `libnuma` installed, MemA-Bench will still work, just without NUMA-awareness of the threads.
-In case you do not want to or can't install the development version, you can also manually enable NUMA-awareness by using the `numactl` command line tool and disabling NUMA-awareness in PerMA-Bench via the `--no-numa` flag.
+In case you do not want to or can't install the development version, you can also manually enable NUMA-awareness by using the `numactl` command line tool and disabling NUMA-awareness in MemA-Bench via the `--no-numa` flag.
 You should pin the application to the nodes that are close to your mounted persistent memory filesystem for the best performance e.g., like this:

 ```shell script